GOLF & WHISKEY

 Whiskey stop: we can’t visit the home of JJ and not raise a glass to the man!
-Hot whiskey, or Hot Toddy for all after golf, maybe in the shebeen (an old illegal pub), then relax on board your luxury touring coach in the afternoon as we take you cross country to the north west of Ireland.
+Hot whiskey, or Hot Toddy for all after golf at An Sibin Pub (an old illegal pub), then relax on board your luxury touring coach in the afternoon as we take you cross country to the north west of Ireland.

-Overnight: The 5***** Lough Erne Resort is one of country’s superior golf resorts.
+Overnight: The 5***** Lough Erne Resort is one of the country’s superior golf resorts.
 It’s nestled on a 600 acre peninsula between Lower Lough Erne and Castle Hume Lough.
-We suggest that you order some dinner onsite, you’ll most likely be ready for bed early!
+We suggest that you order some dinner onsite, you’ll most likely be ready for bed early

 Today’s golf: Golf onsite at Lough Erne Resort.
 The resort features two championship golf courses.
 You’ll play the renowned Faldo Course; designed by six time major winner, Sir Nick Faldo, a top 100 course (UK & Ireland), measuring 7,167 yards Par 72, offering stunning views of Castle Hume Lough & Lough Erne, with superb all year round playing conditions.